Skip to main content

 Weed

-Sexing Weed Plants: How to Tell Males From Females
+Sexing Pot Plants: How to Differentiate Males From Females

 Cannabis plants, like most other plants, animals, and other living forms, have separate genders.
 Male or female reproductive parts can be found in them.
 Hermaphrodite plants are also possible but rare.
 These are plants that have both male and female characteristics.